 - Return this liquid to the pot, and add the sugar and guava halves.
 Boil until the guava becomes very soft, and the liquid has reduced to about 1½ cups.
 Remove from the heat and cool to room temperature.Pour the cooked guavas and liquid into the blender vase and blend.
 Pour the mixture back into the saucepan and return to the stow to simmer over low heat.
 If there are splatters, reduce the heat.

 How to make guava sauce (salsa de guayaba)

-- To make the sauce, stop it when it has thickened enough to drizzle.
+- To make guava sauce, simmer until it has thickened to the consistency of a thick smoothie, and liquid enough to drizzle.
+Remove from the heat.Pour into a clean airtight container or jar and keep refrigerated for up to a week.
 It'll be slightly thicker once it has cooled.

 How to make guava paste (pasta de guayaba)

 - To make into guava paste, wait until the paste starts lifting from the bottom, and pour it into a small square casserole pan or loaf pan lined with wax paper or parchment paper.
 Form an even layer.Cool to room temperature.
 Once cooled completely, you can cut it into little jelly cubes or sticks.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutrition information.

 Guava jam is made by boiling guava fruit and sugar to reduce to a thick paste.

 You can dissolve guava paste into small amounts of boiling-hot water – starting with a tablespoon of water – until you get the consistency you want and a smooth texture.

 You do not need to act pectin to make guava jam, as pectin naturally occurs in guava and guava jam thickens very well without it.